 “You called for me?
 What is it that you wanted to tell?”
 Selene asked as she hooked an arm around his left elbow.

 “Come with me into the fourth floor, ” he said with delight in his eyes.
 Her daughter only smiled and nodded.

 As they walked along the hallway, the duke continued to talk, watching the interior of his mansion with happiness.
 “You know that our house is almost done with its construction -- after such a long time of waiting.”

-Selene grinned and thought of the many difficulties they have went through just to realize his father’s dreams of having a mansion on top a mountain.
+Selene grinned and thought of the many difficulties they have gone through just to realize his father’s dreams of having a mansion on top of a mountain.
 “Yes, ” said she with relief.

 “I want you to choose your own room, my dear.
 It is my special gift to you.”

 “Are... are you serious father?”
 Her eyebrows raised in disbelief.

 “Yes.
 Your mother and I have already decided it.
 Anyway, there are so many rooms in the house.
 I know you would want to choose a special room by yourself, ” he stated.